design-automation/mobius-sim-funcs/documentation/make.md

 ## Join

 **Description:** Joins existing polyline or polygons to create new polyline or polygons.

+In order to be joined, the polylines or polygons must be fused (i.e. share the same positions)

+The existing polygons are not affected.

+Note: Joining polylines currently not implemented.

 **Parameters:**
   * *entities:* Polylines or polygons, or entities from which polylines or polygons can be extracted.